Add-in for Excel & Associated Applications

 Definitly not!
 Never change the file format of any spreadsheet downloaded from this web site.

 The Historic Volatility Calculator, Implied Volatility Calculator, the Portfolio Optimizer, the Options Strategy Evaluation Tool (OSET), the sample spreadsheets etc are all Excel 97-2003 Workbooks (XLS).
-With this format these Excel applications and samples will run under all versions of Excel (Excel 2002 or later), 32-bit and 64-bit editions.
+With this format these Excel applications and samples will run under all supported versions of Excel, 32-bit and 64-bit editions.

 If you use "save as" to change the file type to the newer Excel 2007 or later format (eg XLSM) nothing will work correctly under any version of Excel.

 There is no reason whatsoever to change the file format and contrary to what many people think, simply saving a spreadsheet in the new Excel format will usually result in errors and slowness in loading for all but the simplest of spreadsheets.

 Of course any spreadsheet you create yourself and which uses functions from the Finance Add-in for Excel can be saved in any format, including the new Excel formats.
 It is only the file format for applications and samples downloaded from this web site which must not be changed.